kimnetics/JetBrains-Academy-Easy-Rider-Bus-Company/README.md

 1. Set `json_file_path` to the directory you would like to save schedule data to.

+2. Set `fixed_data_number` to 0 to indicate schedule data should be input versus read from a prior save file.

-2. Set `save_schedule` to true to save incoming schedule data.
+3. Set `save_schedule` to true to save incoming schedule data.

-3. Check your solution with JetBrains Academy.
+4. Check your solution with JetBrains Academy.

-4. You will now have a file named `schedule.json` in your directory.
+5. You will now have a file named `schedule.json` in your directory.

-5. Add an '_' + number to the end of `schedule.json`.
+6. Add an '_' + number to the end of `schedule.json`.
 For example: `schedule_1.json`.

-6. Set `fixed_data_number` to the number you used.
+7. Set `fixed_data_number` to the number you used.

-7. You can now run the application in dev mode using the saved data.
+8. You can now run the application in dev mode using the saved data.
 Adjust the logic until you get the desired application behavior.

-8. Set `fixed_data_number` back to 0 to allow the application to go back to receiving incoming schedule data.
+9. Set `fixed_data_number` back to 0 to allow the application to go back to receiving incoming schedule data.

 ### Example Bus Schedule